sebfisch/todoyu/README.txt

 Contents
 --------
 1. Beta disclaimer
-2. How to install todoyu beta2
+2. How to install todoyu beta3
-3. How to upgrade from beta1 of todoyu to beta2 with the automatic database upgrader
+3. How to upgrade from betaX of todoyu to beta3 with the automatic database upgrader

 1. Beta disclaimer